zkytony/robotdev/spot/docs/Functions/Mapping.md

 and the authors have basically left the repository hanging.

 **I think to build complicated software like this, you need to use docker.
 Docker is the way to for "one effort and release stress forever".**

+The question is: do you want to use docker for ORB_SLAM3 or RTABMap?

+**THE ANSWER IS: NEITHER.
+We will use Open3D.**